 Aggression Camp addresses all levels of dog aggression, people aggression, insecurity, resource guarding, and more.
 If you need to correct behavioral issues check out Behavior Camp.
 If you just need to work on obedience and manners check out Training Camp.

 At Partners, we succeed with more high-risk dog aggression cases than any other dog training school in the Valley.
 The fact that thousands of dogs have gone through this program makes us uniquely qualified to address any aggressive dog behaviors that have developed.

 Time and time again we take in students who simply had nowhere else to go.
 People that were turned away from every other dog school because their dog was “too high-risk”.
 All we ask is that you are open and honest with us.

 Every dog is different.
 At Partners we factor in personality, breed, age, and many other variables to come up with the best plan to reach success.
 The key is cooperation and transparency with us, as well as following our suggestions and training plan moving forward.

 In many cases, aggressive behavior has developed over years and is well established.
 Our programs aren’t perfect, but they are by far the best available.
 Using positive motivation, combined with proper timing, we are able to reach solutions and bring your dog to a manageable point.

 Next, your dog will start their training.

-In Aggression Camp, your pup will generally have three daily training sessions of thirty minutes.
+In Aggression Camp, your pup will have 1.5 hours of training each day with a pro trainer.

 Your pup may also experience socialization and supervised play groups.

-During the training period, we would like to see you once a week for a thirty minute demonstration session.
-During this time, your trainer will cover what has been happening, what we have had success with, and where we are having difficulties.
+During the training period, we would like to see you once a week for 30 min-1.5 hours demonstration lessons.
+During this time, your trainer will discuss and show progress, what we have had success with, and where we are having difficulties.